 Best places to eat and drink in Dolomites

-Traditional local produce such as smoked ham, wild mushrooms, cheese and honey are served up alongside more sophisticated dishes in a region which revels in gastronomy and has strong Italian and Austrian influences.
+Enjoy traditional local produce when on a luxury ski holiday in the Dolomites, such as smoked ham, wild mushrooms, cheese and honey are served up alongside more sophisticated dishes in a region which revels in gastronomy and has strong Italian and Austrian influences.
 The wines of the Dolomites are well-known, and a third of Italy’s sparkling wines are produced here.
 Some of the better-known wine regions are Marzemino and Teroldigo.

-Award-winning restaurants can be found all over the Dolomites area, but particularly in Alta Badia where there are no less than three Michelin-starred establishments.
+Award-winning restaurants can be found all over the Dolomites offering plenty of choice, particularly when heading out of your luxury ski chalet, but particularly in Alta Badia where there are no less than three Michelin-starred establishments.
 The same resort runs a ‘Taste For Skiing’ scheme whereby top chefs create wonderful dishes for the area’s mountain huts.

 Best time to visit Dolomites